 Discussion Board: SCBWI has merged with Verla Kay’s Blue Boards and brought aboard her team of knowledgeable moderators and the large community that is part of the Blue Boards.
 If you have not visited the Boards in a while we think you will be very pleasantly surprised with the active, vocal, helpful community that exists there.
 You’ll want to join in the conversation.
 If you'd like, you can peruse the archive of our old discussion boards, too.

-"Michkids" Listserv: "MichKids" is an Email Community, sponsored by the Michigan chapter of SCBWI.
-It is a place where professional and pre-professional children's writers and illustrators share ideas, insights, and experiences with one another in an effort to learn more about our business and craft.
-MichKids provides an avenue for our members to connect regardless of their geographical distance and has become an online community for more than 130 of our Michigan members.
+"Michkids" Listserv: "MichKids" is an online community sponsored by the Michigan chapter of SCBWI.
+It is a place where published and pre-published children's writers and illustrators share ideas, insights, and experiences with one another in an effort to learn more about our business and craft.
+MichKids provides an avenue for our members to connect regardless of their geographical distance and has become an online community for more than 400 of our Michigan members.

-SCBWI membership will be confirmed and you will be added to our listserv.
-The process generally takes less than a week.
-You will then receive an automated welcome message with subscription options and information designed to help you participate.
+Your SCBWI membership will be confirmed and then you will be invited to join our listserv.
+The invitation will come to the email you provided.
+Check your spam mailbox if you do not receive the invitation within a week or so.
+You will then receive a welcome message with subscription options and information designed to help you participate.

-An Email Community is an automatic email mailing list where participants share a common interest.
-Subscribers send messages to a single email address.
-The list management "server" (in this case, Yahoo Groups) automatically forwards these messages to all the other subscribers.
+A listserv is an automatic email mailing list where participants share a common interest.
+Members/Subscribers send messages to a single email address.
+The list management "host" (in this case, Google Groups) automatically forwards these messages to all the other subscribers.

-One might think of posting to an Email Community much like writing one postcard, putting one address and one stamp on it, and having your postcard immediately and simultaneously delivered to an entire community of people.
+One might think of posting to a listserv community much like writing one postcard, putting one address and one stamp on it, and having your postcard immediately and simultaneously delivered to an entire community of people.
 Readers may reply to you via the list, privately, or not at all.
 But anything sent to the common address can be viewed by all who subscribe.

 Subscribe to Mich-Kids and you'll get in on the conversation with many Michigan members as we share info about writing and illustrating, individual news, and upcoming events.